WellthCare

 The HSA trap payroll teams see all the time

-This is a surprisingly common issue because it can happen quietly.
-If you enroll in Medicare and HSA contributions keep flowing-from you or your employer-you may end up with excess contributions and tax consequences.
+This is a common issue because it happens quietly.
+If you enroll in Medicare and HSA contributions keep flowing—from you or your employer—you may end up with excess contributions and tax consequences.

 Two details trip people up: